 WR Darius Slayton (arm) left the game and did not return.

 Transcripts and video clips of post-game media sessions with Head Coach Brian Daboll and the following players are available in The Corner Forum and at Giants.com:

 - RB Saquon Barkley (Video)

 WHAT’S UP NEXT…

-Head Coach Brian Daboll will address the media by Zoom on Sunday.
+Head Coach Brian Daboll and select players will address the media by conference call on Monday.